 If you own a business that is Black-owned, congratulations!
 You are part of an increasingly rare segment of the small business community.
+In this article, we will cover Marketing Black Owned Businesses for success.
 Unfortunately, that also poses new challenges when it comes to marketing your business.
 In this blog post, we’ll explore some unique considerations when marketing a Black-owned business and some top tips for getting your company out there.
-We will get your creative juice going on how to market a black owned business.
+We will get your creative juice going on how to market your black owned business.

 What makes marketing for black-owned businesses different?